-This grandmother, five years post order, now feels she needs to contact the post adoption team to get extra support with these issues.
+This grandmother, five years after the SGO was made, felt that she now needs to contact the post adoption team to get extra support with these issues.
 Another special guardian with concerns over the father's inappropriate behaviour and drug use sought to stop his contact, but then felt unsupported by the local authority with that decision:

 "...they were sort of - were sort of taking his side and saying, no, you know, you should let him have contact, you should supervise the contact.
 I said, well, no, because it is inappropriate behaviour, what he says and everything, you know it's not right".
 Another special guardian indicated the extent of the difficulty with managing parents: